Gifts of Stock

 Gifts of long-term, highly appreciated securities are the most common type of outright property gift.
 Typically, individual stocks are given; however, bonds or mutual fund shares are also attractive gift options.
 Outright gifts of securities can be made quickly and these gifts let you do more with your gift because of the very attractive tax benefits.

 For appreciated property held long term, the full fair market value of securities given to charity is generally deductible.
-For example, if you give shares of stock that are now worth $10,000, you can deduct the full amount of the gift on your income tax return (subject to certain income limitations), even though you may have bought the stock for less than $1,000.
+For example, if you give shares of stock that are now worth $10,000, you can deduct the full amount of the gift on your income tax return (subject to certain income limitations), even though you may have bought the stock for $1,000.

 To make a gift of stock or bonds, please call the Planned Giving Center first at 619-696-1912 for specific instructions.